vsch/flexmark-java/README.md

 - Wiki added [flexmark-java wiki]

+- Add generic `Dependent` and `DependencyResolver` to handle dependent processors, with before and after dependencies and global scope option.

+- Add `BlockPreProcessor` interface for efficient node replacement before inline processing is done.
+Could be handled with `PostProcessor` but would require each one traverse the full AST.
+This way they are run only on the required nodes.

 - Add dependencies between paragraph pre processors so that their order is defined by the extension.
 That way a paragraph pre-processor can be sure that a pre-processor on whose output it depends on has been run before it is invoked.

 - Unified options architecture to configure: parser, renderer and any custom extensions.
   This includes the list of extensions to use.
 Making a single argument configure the environment.
 These are also available during parsing and rendering phases for use by extensions.

 - Test architecture based on original `spec.txt` augmented with:

     - expected AST so it is validated by tests

     - options can be specified for individual tests so that one file can validate all options available for the extension/core feature.

     - full spec file generated with expected HTML and AST replaced with generated counterparts to make updating expected test results easier for new or modified tests.

     - section and example number added to each example opening line for cross referencing test results to test source.

 - Rework `HtmlRenderer` to allow inserting rendered HTML into different parts of the generated HTML document.
 Now can generate HTML for top/bottom of document.

 - Enhance `HtmlWriter` to make it easier to generate indented html and eliminate the need to implement attribute map and boiler plate render children method in custom node renderers.

 - Add `ParagraphPreProcessor` interface to allow customizing of block processing of paragraph blocks on closing.
 Effectively, the mechanism of removing reference definitions from the start of the paragraph was generalized to be usable by any block and extensible.

 - Add `LinkRefProcessor` interface to allow customizing parsing of link refs for custom nodes, such as footnotes `[^]` and wiki links `[[]]` that affect parsing which could not be done with a post processor extension.

 - Parser options to be implemented:
     - GitHub Extensions
         - [x] Fenced code blocks
         - [ ] Anchor links for headers with auto id generation
-        - [x] Table Spans option to be implemented for gfm-tables extension
+        - [x] Table Spans option to be implemented for tables extension
         - [x] Wiki Links with GitHub and Creole syntax
         - [x] Emoji Shortcuts with use GitHub emoji URL option
     - GitHub Syntax
         - [x] Strikethrough
-        - [ ] Task Lists
+        - [x] Task Lists
-        - [ ] No Atx Header Space
+        - [x] No Atx Header Space
+        - [x] No Header indents
         - [x] Hard Wraps (achieved with SOFT_BREAK option changed to `"<br />"`)
         - [ ] Relaxed HR Rules
         - [x] Wiki links